Nothing More Beautiful Than A Plate of These!

 If you are fortunate enough to have a pumpkin cookie cutter, you may omit the part about shaping the dough into a roll and the directions for making the cut-out pumpkin by hand.
 Just chill dough, then roll out and cut with pumpkin shaped cutter, then follow the instructions to draw in the ribs of the pumpkin.
 Follow the same baking time and cooling.
 If you don’t have a cookie cutter and would prefer it, you may find one available on this page, shown below.

-Making cookie dough can be tough for an electric mixer.
+Making cookie dough can be tough for a hand-held electric mixer.
 I should know, I’ve burned out two of them while making cookies.
 It takes a strong motor with high wattage to get cookie dough mixed properly and still have a working mixer when you’re through.
-I recommend either of the models below, unless you already have a tried and true one in your kitchen.
+Stand mixers usually contain a higher wattage motor which doesn’t burn out easily on thick cookie dough.
+If you plan to be baking cookies through the Fall and Winter seasons, I recommend either of the models below, unless you already have a tried and true one in your kitchen.